swaptacular/swpt_accounts/protocol.rst

    `AccountUpdate`_ message sent for the previous interest rate change has been processed by all clients.

-demurrage_rate : float
-   The demurrage rate (in percents) for new prepared transfers.
-That
-   is: the value of the ``demurrage_rate`` field in new `PreparedTransfer`_ messages.
-This MUST be a number between ``-100`` and ``0``, which MUST be the same for all accounts with the given debtor. [#demurrage-rate]_

-gratis_period : int32
-   The gratis period (in seconds) for new prepared transfers.
-That is: the value of the ``gratis_period`` field in new `PreparedTransfer`_ messages.
-This MUST be a non-negative number, which MUST be the same for all accounts with the given debtor. [#gratis-period]_

-commit_period : int32
-   The maximal allowed period (in seconds) during which new prepared transfers can be committed successfully.
-That is: unless the client explicitly requested the deadline for the transfer to be shorter that normal, the value of the ``deadline`` field in new `PreparedTransfer`_ messages will be calculated by adding ``commit_period`` seconds to the current timestamp.
-This MUST be a non-negative number, which MUST be the same for all accounts with the given debtor.

 status_flags : int32
    Account status bit-flags.
 Different server implementations may use these flags for different purposes.
 The lowest 16 bits are